xcatliu/pagic_template_docs/README.md

 # Pagic template docs

+Use this template to create a Pagic site with the docs theme.

 1. Click the **Use this template** button
 2. Enter your **Repository name** and click the **Create repository from template** button
 3. Edit `pagic.config.ts` file and replace `root`, `github`, `nav[0].link` options